Social Sciences Division

 These courses should be taken as early in the major as practicable and may be taken in any sequence.
 Upper-level courses in anthropology normally have one of the foundation courses as a prerequisite.

 A minimum of six upper-level courses, including at least one course in each of the three anthropological subdisciplines (biological anthropology, archaeology and cultural anthropology) at the 300 level or higher.
 Majors also are encouraged to pay attention to when courses are offered and attempt to fulfill requirements for the upper-level course in each subdiscipline, earlier rather than later, to avoid scheduling conflicts.
+The remaining three elective upper level courses can be at the 200, 300 or 400-level.

 The Senior Capstone in anthropology consists of a core of common readings, three seminar meetings at which the seniors and all faculty members in anthropology discuss these readings, and a take-home exam written in response to one question from a list provided by the faculty.
 The topic of the seminar generally requires an integration of three subdisciplines, and readings are frequently from new books that faculty members are exploring for the first time.
 The goals of this capstone are to place faculty and students together in the roles of expert and colleague, to critique and analyze readings together orally, and to have each student produce a synthetic essay out of this common experience.